TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ## Terms to Know

 Take a look at this [list of term definitions](http://prework.flatironschool.com/#terms) and make sure you have at least a competant understanding of each one (click on it to bring up the full definition).
+Don't skip this and assume you know it all -- there will be at least a few that are worth nailing down.
+Flashcards help.

 ## Web Programming 101

 Many of the things we're about to cover will be handled in much greater depth later on in the curriculum but it's important to get a basic level understanding of what they are and how they're used so you can still see the bigger picture while you're down in the weeds learning that stuff.
-Take the time to get to know each of the major building blocks of a web application.
+Take the time to get to know each of the major building blocks of a web application, from the front end to the back end and into databases.
+And just because we're covering a lot of material doesn't mean we're not learning anything well -- you'll be spending a good bit of time becoming familiar with the "101" level of each technology.

-### Front End
+### Front End 101

 The "front end languages" live in the browser.
 After you type in an address in the address bar at the top and hit Enter, your browser will receive at least an HTML file from the web server.
 That file will likely tell the browser to go and also ask for a CSS file and a Javascript file as well.
 Each of these languages performs a separate but very important function and they work harmoniously together to determine what the web page IS, how it LOOKS, and how it FUNCTIONS.
 And keep in mind that your BROWSER handles figuring out how to make these files into a functioning webpage (not the server).

 Get a high level overview of how all three languages (and jQuery) work together in a web page in this brief learn.jquery.com post on the [Anatomy of a Web Page](http://learn.jquery.com/javascript-101/getting-started/).

-#### HTML and CSS
+#### HTML and CSS 101

 ##### You Will Need To Understand (at least):
 * Why do we separate HTML and CSS?